agude/agude.github.io/_posts/2020-03-30-cleverly_worst_code.md

 I started learning C++ in graduate school.
-I had written Python for five years, so I thought I was pretty good at writing code and thinking through problems.[^1] Like many new programmers I enjoyed finding clever solutions to problems; sometimes too clever.
+I had written Python for five years, so I thought I was pretty good at writing code and thinking through problems.[^wasnt] Like many new programmers I enjoyed finding clever solutions to problems; sometimes too clever.
 This is the story of one of those times.

+[^wasnt]: _Narrator_: He wasn't.

 ## The Problem